zce/velite/docs/guide/define-collections.md

 ### `single`

 Whether the collection should be treated as a single item.
-This is useful for collections that only have one content item, such as a site's metadata.
+This is useful for collections that only have one content item, such as a site’s metadata.

 ```js
 const site = defineCollection({